Best Portable Propane Heaters for 2021

 Portable Propane Heater Reviews

-Great as an RV furnace is, there can be many times when it is more economical or just smarter to use some type of portable heater for RVs.
+Great as an RV furnace is, are times when it is more economical or just smarter to use some type of portable heater for RVs.

-All but one (golf cart heater) of the portable camper heaters we review here are safe for indoor use.
+All but one of the portable camper heaters reviewed here are safe for indoor use.

-This means that you can also use them in your workshop, bedroom, greenhouse, etc if you want to when you're not RVing.
+This means that you may even use them in your workshop, bedroom, greenhouse, etc when you're not RVing.

-We include a couple of indoor propane heater reviews, a nifty compact electric heater for those of you who often have shore power, as well as a propane golf cart heater for those of you who tool around in one.
+We include a couple of indoor propane heater reviews, a nifty compact electric heater for shore power times, and a propane golf cart heater for those who tool around in one.

 All but the golf cart heater are safe for indoor use (just follow the directions!).